Polar Jet Stream Fluctuations in an Energy Balance Model: Introduction

-It has been suggested and supported by observations that the general circulation pattern is altered by anthropogenic warming \cite{Barnes,Francis, karamperidou, Manney}.
-In this paper, we investigate the qualitative behavior of the polar jet streams of an aqua-planet in response to increasing greenhouse gas concentrations, using only elementary physical considerations within the framework of an energy balance model.
-Our basic model is a latitude dependent, two-layer energy balance model that includes separate terms for atmospheric and surface albedos, and takes into account reflections of shortwave radiation between the surface and atmospheric layers, and includes heat diffusion terms for each layer.
-The novel feature in our model is what we refer to as a ``cloud factor function'', a function which depends on the surface temperature gradient, and which dynamically simulates the cell structure of Earth's global atmospheric circulation.\\
+The idealized model considered in this paper is a latitude dependent, two-layer energy balance model that includes separate terms for atmospheric and surface albedos, and takes into account reflections of shortwave radiation between the surface and atmospheric layers, and includes heat diffusion terms for each layer.
+The novel feature of our model is what we refer to as a ``cloud factor function'', a function which depends on temperature gradients, and which dynamically simulates the eddy-driven or polar jet stream.
+More specifically, at any fixed time, the cloud factor function, $\mathcal{C}_f(\theta)$, is a dimensionless quantity that represents the fraction of the zonally averaged planetary albedo at latitude $\theta$ attributable to clouds.
+We use it to construct the atmospheric albedo as a function of latitude at each time step in our model (see Section \ref{cloudfactorsection} below).\\

-More specifically, the cloud factor function, $\mathcal{C}_f(\theta)$, is a dimensionless quantity that represents the fraction of the zonally averaged planetary albedo at latitude $\theta$ attributable to clouds.
-The thermal wind equations link the horizontal temperature gradient to the polar jet stream and suggest that the most stable regions of the jet stream are located where the magnitude of the temperature gradient is maximized.
-We interpret the latitude where this occurs as the averaged southern boundary of the Northern Hemispheric polar cell, and define our cloud factor function to achieve a maximum value at that location at each time step in our numerical scheme.
-This allows us to track the polar cell as it moves dynamically with each time step until the system reaches equilibrium. \\
+The thermal wind equations link the horizontal temperature gradient to the polar-front jet and suggest that the location of the jet may be identified with the location of the maximum magnitude of the extratropical temperature gradient; this proxy was utilized in MS18 \cite{Mbengue}.
+Similar to MS18 \cite{Mbengue}, we interpret the latitude where this occurs as the averaged location of the eddy-driven jet, and define our cloud factor function to achieve a maximum value at that location at each time step in our numerical scheme.
+This allows us to track location of the jet as it moves dynamically until the system reaches equilibrium.\\

-We model the cloud factor function in two different ways.
-In the first case, $\mathcal{C}_f(\theta)$ is a piecewise linear continuous function of latitude (called ``Model One'') and in the second case (``Model Two'') it is a cubic Hermite spline so that it is continuously differentiable at all latitudes.
-In both cases, $\mathcal{C}_f(\theta)$ is constructed so that its minimum and maximum values can be interpreted as the primary cell boundaries of the global circulation as indicated above.
-The two versions exhibit the same qualitative behavior, indicating that this behavior is robust and does not depend on the regularity of $\mathcal{C}_f(\theta)$.
-We note also that since Model Two has no singularities of derivatives, it would more readily lend itself to mathematical analysis as a smooth dynamical system.\\
+We must point out that the Hadley cell edge is not interactive in our model.
+We hold it fixed at 30$^\circ$ latitude in our numerical experiments.
+However, this location can easily be modiflied, and the qualitative behavior of our model is robust with respect to this location.
+Despite this constraint, our model identifies a driver of jet stream fluctuations which has the potential to be incorporated into more complex climate models that include Hadley cell dynamics.\\